shichaoji/picutils/README.rst

 Making index.html webbrowser file for a folder of pics for overall viewing, or hosting in a webpage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  Run $ python -m picutils.html\_index , and then pass the images
-   folder's name, in the directory where that folder resides
+-  Run $ picutils -i , and then pass the images folder's name, in the directory where that folder resides

    -  the program will make a sub-thumbnail folder, so even if image